zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 4. The upgrade orchestrator also tracks the percentage of VMs that become unhealthy after an upgrade.
 The upgrade stops if more than 20% of upgraded instances become unhealthy during the upgrade process.

-The above process continues until all instances in the scale set have been upgraded.
+This process continues until all instances in the scale set are upgraded.

 The scale set upgrade orchestrator checks for the overall scale set health before upgrading every batch.
 During a batch upgrade, there could be other concurrent planned or unplanned maintenance activities that could impact the health of your scale set virtual machines.
 In such cases, if more than 20% of the scale set's instances become unhealthy, then the scale set upgrade stops at the end of current batch.